 Variations and add-ins

-I absolutely love the flavor of this banana bread even without any spices and add-ins.
-In fact, you don’t need anything extra in this recipe because the flavor of brown butter and caramelized bananas are superb!
-But you can customize your banana bread to your heart’s desire, try adding:
+I absolutely love the flavor of this brown butter banana bread even without any spices and add-ins.
+In fact, you don’t need anything extra in this recipe because the brown butter already adds so much flavor to this bread!
+But you can customize it to your heart’s desire, try adding:

 - Familiar spices like cinnamon, nutmeg, and cardamom to the batter for even more flavor.